 Scan through the clothing racks, there’s no need to spend $800 on a coat when you can score a North Face jacket for $15.
 Look out for good walking shoes or boots, you can find name brands barely worn.
 Funny enough when I decided to do this post I went to a local thrift store to gather pictures when I found this Travelon anti-theft bag during a 50% off sale for only $7 when it retails for $65, so happy!

-Don’t stop there, next check out the techy section, display cases, cosmetic bags area.
-Target will send their after clearance items to Goodwill Industries, sometimes even items that were opened but never used but they clearly couldn’t put back on the shelf.
-That’s how I found brand new adapters for half the price.
+Don’t stop there, next check out the techy section, display cases, and cosmetic bags area.
+Target will send their after-clearance items to Goodwill Industries, sometimes even items that were opened but never used but they clearly couldn’t be put back on the shelf.
+That’s how I found brand-new adapters for half the price.